-- Increased vertical jump height and also demonstrated improvements in dance-specific performance ability.
+- Increase vertical jump height and also demonstrated improvements in dance-specific performance ability.

-- Demonstrated improved ability to point feet during a jump.
+- Demonstrate improved ability to point feet during a jump.

-- Improved performances of extension a la seconde and arabesque.
+- Improve performances of extension a la seconde and arabesque.

-- Improvement in strength and endurance without increased muscle size, preserving dance aesthetic.
+- Improve in strength and endurance without increased muscle size, preserving dance aesthetic.

 While strength training may not look like dance, increased and consistent strength training may provide the dancer with a stronger foundation from which to work.
 When well-prepared, the dancer can focus on enhancing technique and artistry rather than focusing on ability to complete movements.